 Michel Guillaume Jean de Crevecouer was the son of French nobles who served with the French army during the Seven Years’ War.
 In the late 1750s he settled in New York and became a naturalised American.
-His 1782 book Letters from a Farmer told of his experiences – and in this extract, the differences between an American and a European:
+His 1782 book Letters from a Farmer told of his experiences.
+In this extract, de Crevecouer offers his opinions on the differences between an American and a European:

 “What attachment can a poor European emigrant have for a country where he had nothing?
 The knowledge of the language, the love of a few kindred as poor as himself, were the only cords that tied him: his country is now that which gives him land, bread, protection, and consequences…